georgemarsh1809/portfolio/README.md

-### This is a basic HTML/CSS site I built to showcase my skillset and experience
+### This is a basic HTML/CSS site I built to showcase my skillset and experience.
+Hosted on AWS CloudFront.